polakowo/yelp-3nf/.ipynb_checkpoints/README-checkpoint.md

 ![Data Model](images/data-model.jpg)

+Rule of thumb: Use generated keys for entities and composite keys for relationships.

 ## Date updates

 The whole ETL process for 7 million reviews and related data lasts about 20 minutes.
 As our target data model is meant to be the source for other dimensional tables, the ETL process can take longer time.
 Since the Yelp Open Dataset is only a subset of the real dataset and we don't know how many rows Yelp generates each day, we cannot derive the optimal frequency of the updates.
 But taking only newly appended rows (for example, those collected for one day) can significantly increase the frequency.